Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem: Physics-informed compressed sensing as an inverse Navier--Stokes problem

-Phase contrast magnetic resonance imaging can measure $d$-dimensional velocity fields $\bm{u}$ inside or around an object $\Omega$, by requiring a minimum of $d$ sets of $k$-space signals $\{\bm{s}\}_{i=1}^d$, one for each velocity component.
+Phase-contrast magnetic resonance imaging can measure \mbox{$d$-dimensional} velocity fields $\bm{u}$ inside or around an object $\Omega$, by requiring a minimum of $d$ sets of $k$-space signals $\{\bm{s}\}_{i=1}^d$, one for each velocity component.
 The velocity component $u_i$ can be recovered from the signal set $\bm{s}_i=\{s\}_{j=1}^{4}$ by computing the phase difference

 where $c_i$ is a known constant that depends on the gyromagnetic ratio of hydrogen and the gradient pulse properties, and $\varphi_j \equiv \textrm{arg}\big(\mathcal{F}^{-1} s_j\big)$ when $s_j$ is a fully-sampled $k$-space signal.
 Note that the last two phases in the above phase difference correspond to zero-flow experiments in order to remove any phase shift contributions that are not caused by the flow.